-Garnets in the gem-world are the most under rated gemstone, with the general population’s perception skewing due to the use of garnets to imitate other gemstones, yet being not as valuable.
-However, Garnets also have a certain to the beauty to them, allowing them to don some of the world’s most famous pieces of jewellery such as The Winter Egg.
+What are Garnets?
+Garnets in the gem-world are the most underrated gemstone, with the general population’s perception skewing due to the use of garnets to imitate other gemstones, yet is not as valuable.
+However, Garnets also have a certain beauty to them, allowing them to don some of the world’s most famous pieces of jewellery…

-Ceylon was initially known as Ceilão, a name given to Sri Lanka by the Portuguese colony in 1505.
-The British then re-colonised the land in 1798, changing Ceilão into English as Ceylon.
-Sapphires found in Ceylon were originally famous because of the vibrant medium blue hues.
-However, there is more to the opinion of the populace and the demand of the people.
+The Name: Ceylon Ceylon was initially known as Ceilão, a name given to Sri Lanka by Portuguese colonisers in 1505.
+The British then re-colonised the land in 1798, transliterating Ceilão into English as Ceylon.
+Sapphires found in Ceylon were originally famous because of the vibrant medium blue hues, however, there is more to the opinion…

-Spinel has a lower hardness than both sapphire and ruby on the Mohs’ scale of hardness.
-Its uniqueness derives from its presentation in many colours, sharply pointed, crystal shape and natural sparkle, similar to diamonds, due to both being in the cubic crystal system.
-These characteristics are to account for its name according to some etymologists and Gemologists.
+An Introduction Spinel has a lower hardness than both sapphire and ruby on the Mohs’ scale of hardness.
+Its uniqueness derives from its presentation in many colours, sharply pointed crystal shape, and natural sparkle.
+These characteristics make it similar to diamonds, due to both being in the cubic crystal system.
+They also are a major…